 reports for local authorities and the family courts.

-Domestic Abuse Risk Assessor
+Domestic Abuse Risk Assessors

 We are seeking professionals with post-graduate qualifications in a relevant field with a proven track record of working with domestic abuse perpetrators and victims.